canjs/can-stream-kefir/docs/tostream.md

 @parent can-stream.fns

-@description Creates a stream based on either a [can-compute] compute or an {Observable} object
+@description Provides a shorthand for creating a stream from observable objects, properties and events.

 @signature `canStream.toStream( compute )`